 Storrs, CT 06269-1058

-To earn the FDC, workers take 90 hours of classes based on Empowerment Skills for Family Workers (Forest 2003), complete a portfolio documenting their ability to apply these concepts and skills, and pass a standardized exam.
+To earn the FDC, workers take 80 hours of classes and 10 hours of advisement based on Empowerment Skills for Family Workers (Forest 2015), complete a portfolio documenting their ability to apply these concepts and skills, and pass a standardized exam.
 The first FDC credentials were issued by Cornell's School of Continuing Education in December 1997.
-Since then more than 6,000 family workers in New York State have earned the FDC; thousands more have earned the FDC through affiliated systems in other states.
+Since then more than 12,000 family workers have earned the FDC through affiliated systems nationwide.
 Many workers earn college credit for earning the FDC, through local community colleges, or affiliated universities and colleges nationwide.

 Dr. Claire Forest